Lee Everett: Reception

 Lee was acclaimed by critics and fans.
 IGN's Colin Campbell wrote an article detailing why Lee "really matters".
 He explains that the reason why the game is so good is because Lee has a lot of great qualities, such as being nice and modest about his abilities.
 He goes on to describe him as an "everyman".
 Fellow IGN writer Greg Miller also cited Lee for why he enjoys the game; he wrote that he felt he was actually involved in Lee's development.
 Polygon included him and Clementine as one of the 70 best video game characters of the 2010s with the publication's Colin Campbell writing, "Lee is an escaped convict in the midst of a zombie outbreak who finds himself caring for a frightened, vulnerable girl called Clementine.
 Later seasons show Clementine’s debt to Lee, and the lessons she learned from her redoubtable mentor.
 These are characters who are genuinely loved by their many fans."
 Kotaku's Kirk Hamilton writes that he is more interested in seeing Lee grow than Rick Grimes, the protagonist of The Walking Dead comics and TV series.
 Rock Paper Shotgun's John Walker wrote that Lee was an everyman character in zombie fiction.
 Samuel James Riley of GamesRadar listed Lee alongside Clementine as one of the best video game duos, and further stated that the characters' story is touching and ultimately one of the most tragic friendships in gaming history.
 The Daily Telegraph's Emily Richardson felt that the characters drove the story, and cited Lee and his "mysterious and complex" character design as a notable example.
 GamesRadar staff named Lee the 84th-best video game hero.
 They cited his bravery and devotion to Clementine for his inclusion.
 Dave Fennoy received praise for his portrayal of Lee, such as by Alan Danzis of the New York Post.
 Fennoy was nominated for the "Best Performance by a Human Male" award at the 2012 Spike TV Video Game Awards, and for the "Performance" category at the 2013 British Academy Video Games Awards.
-Lee's character won the "Outstanding Character Performance" at the 2013 D.I.C.E.
-Summit.
+Lee Everett's character, both in writing and voice acting, won the "Outstanding Character Performance" award at the 16th Annual D.I.C.E.
+Awards.